vitalik/django-ninja/docs/docs/tutorial/response-schema.md

 ### Note about async mode

-If your [async-support](operation is is async) this example will not work
+If your opertation is [async-support](https://django-ninja.rest-framework.com/async-support) this example will not work

 ```Python hl_lines="2 3"
 @api.get("/tasks", response=List[TaskSchema])